ukwa/opendata/content/tutorials/playback.md

 Generally people using this option have some sort of scheme for doing incremental updates.
 Like a big master CDX file and one or more smaller ones they add to incrementally and then periodically merge into the big one.

+### A CDX Server

-2. A "CDX server" which can incrementally be updated.
+A "CDX server" which can incrementally be updated.
 OutbackCDX is my one, used I think currently by Australia, British Library and New Zealand.
 SolrWayback is another option.
 Finally Ilya mentioned recently that PyWb can use a Redis server for this purpose.

+### Comparing these approaches

 The tradeoffs: